how-to-firebase/full-stack-firebase/introduction/what-is-serverless.md

 We'll get deep, deep into Cloud Functions in a future module.
 Just know that these triggers can be as standard as an HTTP call directly to the Cloud Function, or as Firebase-specific as a new Firebase Authentication sign up or a change in your Cloud Firestore database.

-The point is that by using triggers and Cloud Functions, we can architect an app that scales from prototype to massive success without us lifting a finger.
+The point is that by using triggers and Cloud Functions we can architect an app that scales from prototype to massive success without us lifting a finger.